- August 3, 2020

 - Category: Law

-Individuals who wish to obtain residency in Belgium should know that this is divided into two categories: temporary and permanent.
+Individuals who wish to obtain a Belgium residence permit should know that this is divided into two categories: temporary and permanent.
 The first one is awarded when moving to Belgium for work or study purposes as well as for starting a business or making an investment.
 The second one is a natural transition for those who wish to live in the country permanently.

 The right of residence can be granted to all citizens, irrespective of their country of origin, who come to the country lawfully and provide the relevant documents for their purpose of stay (employment, jobseeker, a student accepted at a Belgian university, investor, or others).